 He wore beautiful vesture, that flashed like shining armour amid the sober utilitarian garments of his fellow members.
 He came to battle like a crusader and when he found no Saracens to slay, did not hesitate to couch his lance at any stray windmills that appeared upon the landscape.
 He instantly recognized Mr. Haultain as the foreman most "worthy of his steel" and assailed him with volleys of declamation and arraignment that would have floored most men, but only aroused curiosity and amusement in the Territorial Premier, whose cool and incisive argument and sardonic humour gave him complete mastery over the hurricane attacks of the young man from Calgary.

 Nevertheless, Mr Bennett was a useful member.
 He scrutinized legislation with acumen and understanding and when the question of provincial autonomy overshadowed lesser matters he gave Mr Haultain's policy powerful support.
-There were many others, but those mentioned will serve as examples of the quality of the members of the North West Legislature in the days prior to provincial establishment.
+There were many others, but those mentioned will serve as examples of the quality of the members of the North West Legislature in the days before provincial establishment.

 Under the guidance of Mr Haultain and Mr Ross, the country slowly and surely developed its political institutions.
 The growing needs of the lusty young country were very great, and there were few precedents to guide.
 The legislation was carefully prepared and enacted; equitable forms of taxation evolved; problems met and solved and an educational system said to have been one of the best in the Dominion inaugurated.
 While all Canada was agitated by the "Manitoba School Question" Separate Schools were operating in the North West Territories with such frictionless efficiency that they were causing scarcely any comment.

 The decade from 1885 to 1895, for the most part, was one of famine.
-There were only two seasons when the harvests were normal and during several drought-stricken years, the crops failed completely.
+There were only two seasons when the harvests were normal and during several drought-stricken years, the crops failed.
 There was little money in the country, and the pioneers suffered accordingly.
 Under those conditions, the responsibilities of the local government were very heavy.
 Nevertheless, Premier Haultain and his colleagues were equal to every situation, and so conducted themselves that as each election was fought it found them firmly entrenched behind increased majorities.
 Seldom in the history of Canada has a similar government enjoyed more fully the confidence of the people.

 The famine cycle ended in 1895.
 Queen Victoria's birthday of that year came in with heavy showers and it continued to rain with only very occasional dry intervals for thirty-four years.
 The crops were amazing; new areas were being brought under cultivation; immigration was increasing the population, and the demand for governmental and municipal services was nearly overwhelming.
 Tremendous prairie spaces had to be served by trail and roadway; swift and turbulent rivers and streams had to be bridged; hundreds of miles of "corduroy" had to be thrown across the quaking surface of muskeg and morass; the maintenance of an adequate educational system entailed heavy expenses upon the government of a still sparsely settled country, and provision had to be made for many other services.